Carers: help and support

 Practical help for carers

-Your local Health and Social Care (HSC) Trust might be able to arrange practical help to allow you to care more effectively and reduce your stress.
+Your local council might be able to arrange practical help to allow you to care more effectively and reduce your stress.
 This could include things like arranging for someone to step in for a while to give you a break or providing some extra support for the person you care for, to give you more time for your other responsibilities.

-To see if you can get practical help, you'll need the HSC Trust to carry out a carer's assessment.
-All carers are entitled to this, regardless of their level of income or any capital (savings or land property) they have.
+To see if you can get practical help, you'll need the council to carry out a carer's assessment.
+All carers are entitled to this.

 The carer's assessment looks at how caring affects your life and work, and how you can carry on doing the things that are important to you and your family.
 A carer's assessment isn't an exam - you won't be judged on whether the care you give is good enough.